Ziconius/FudgeC2/README.md

 #### Implant Manager Web App
 - [x] Add help page with implant special tags using `::cmd::` format.
 - [x] Order implant check-in by time
-- [ ] Review how implant responses are displayed within the main campaign page to improve readability.
+- [x] Review how implant responses are displayed within the main campaign page to improve readability.
 - [x] Create log page with detailed logging of for each implant, including time, command, implant, pickup, and pickup time.
 - [x] Provide feedback to read-only campaign users with feedback if they are not authorised to execute commands.
 Basic implementation only.
-- [ ] Add filter for implants on implant page to reduce noise.
 - [x] Improve Campaign Settings radio buttons to display the current configuration.